mixaUdev/beekeeper365/README.md

 ## PRIVACY POLICY MODEL FOR MOBILE APPLICATIONS

-This privacy policy governs your use of the software application App Name (“Application”) for mobile devices that was created by Developer Company Name.
-The Application is Basic description of the app (features, functionality and content)
+This privacy policy governs your use of the software application Beekeeper365 (“Application”) for mobile devices that was created by shop-construct.de.
+The Application is Intelligent and simple stick management for amateur beekeepers and professionals

 #### What information does the Application obtain and how is it used?